dalibo/pitrery/install.md

 Backup storage
 --------------

-pitrery offers two storage technics for the base backup.
+pitrery offers two storage techniques for the base backup.

 The first, and historical, is `tar`, where it creates one compressed tarball (with `gzip` by default) for `PGDATA` and one for each